 Semester GPA is calculated as the total quality points earned divided by the total credit hours attempted for courses bearing quality points for the semester.

-Program GPA is calculated as the total quality points earned divided by the total credit hours attempted for all courses bearing quality points listed in the student’s current audit curriculum.
-The audit curriculum is the list of requirements the student must complete in order to earn a degree or certificate.
-See Program Graduation Requirements elsewhere in this catalog for additional information.
+Program GPA is calculated as the total quality points earned divided by the total credit hours attempted for all courses bearing quality points listed in the student’s current Degree Audit curriculum.
+The Degree Audit curriculum is the list of requirements the student must complete in order to earn a degree or certificate.
+See Graduation Requirements elsewhere in this catalog for additional information.

 Academic Foundations courses and English as a Second Language courses (with course numbers in the format AFL 0XX, AFM 0XX, or ESL 0XX) are not calculated in the GPA.